Home General country informationMaldives – General info

 1954-1968 – Sultan Mohammed Fareed came to power.

-In 1965, the Maldives received complete independence.
+In 1965, the Maldives gained complete independence.

-On February 16, 1972, the first tourists – 22 Italian divers – landed on the island of Kurumba in North Male Atoll.
+On February 16, 1972, the first tourists – 22 Italian divers – landed on the island of Kurumba in the North Male Atoll.

-President Maumoon Abdul Gayoom was first elected president on 11.11.1978 and re-elected in 1983, 1988, 1994, 1998 and 2003.
+President Maumoon Abdul Gayoom was elected president for the first time on 11 November 1978 and was re-elected in office in 1983, 1988, 1994, 1998 and 2003.

 1980 – Failed coup attempt by ex-president Ibrahim Nasir.